nexus-stc/stc/geck/README.md

 # GECK (Garden of Eden Creation Kit)

 GECK is a Python library and Bash tool for access STC - the large corpus of scholarly texts.
-GECK allows to startup embedded [Summa](https://github.com/izihawa/summa) instance, feed it with IPFS-based data, do search queries to find scholarly publications and iterate over all database if you need.
+GECK includes embedded search engine [Summa](https://github.com/izihawa/summa), helps to feed it with prepared IPFS-based databases, do search queries over these databases and iterate over all documents if you need.

 ## Install